-We are all familiar with the chasing arrows stamped on disposable plastic containers.
-These intend to encourage consumers to “Reduce, Re-use, and Recycle.”
-However, they also serve to assure one to not “feel guilty,” and to “give permission” for single-use plastic.
+The chasing arrows stamped on single use plastic containers. are familiar to us all.
+These purport to encourage consumers to “Reduce, Re-use, and Recycle.”
+On the other hand, they psychologically permit us to not “feel guilty,” and to “give us permission” to use disposable plastics.
 The SPI codes, numbered #1- 7 inside the arrows, designate the type of feedstock (resin, polymer) each is manufactured from.
-Although there have been recent strides in plastic recycling, new capacity is dwarfed by the sheer mass of new and legacy plastic waste.
-Overall in the US, <10% of new plastic is recycle.
-However, here in the Richmond area, plastic of all types from the recycle bin is recycled regionally.
+Although there have been recent strides in plastic recycling, new capacity is dwarfed by the sheer mass of new and scattered legacy plastic waste.

-Feedstocks are petroleum based.
-Plastic manufacture involves addition of specific organic reagents to a specific base.
+Feedstocks #1- #7 are all petroleum based.
+Plastic manufacture involves addition of specific organic reagents to a specific SPI.
 These chemicals are highly toxic, and include known carcinogens.
 Most plastics “outgas” volatile organic compounds (VOCs).
-Trace chemicals leach out when plastics, including can linings, are in contact with liquids and foods.
-The chemical BPA, leached from #1 PETE bottles, can be measured in 90% of human blood samples, and it behaves as a physiologic estrogen mimic.
+Trace chemicals leach out when plastics, including can linings, come into contact with liquids and foods.
+One chemical, BPA, leaches out from #1 PETE bottles.
+It is measurable in 90% of human blood samples.
+Physiologically, BPA behaves as an estrogen mimic.

 Plastic takes about 450 years to degrade on land.
-But seawater slowly decomposes it into micro- and nano-particles, which bind toxins.
-Particles are present in the ocean food chain, including fish, marine mammals.
-They are found in sand and sea salt.
-Tragically, trash items are found in the stomachs of many sea animals, such as beer cans in shark’s stomachs, massive seabird deaths from plastic bottle caps, and sea turtle deaths from eating film plastics.
+But in seawater, it slowly disintegrates into micro- and nano-particles.
+These bind toxins.
+Micro-particles are present in the ocean food chain, including fish, marine mammals, and even in the deepest ocean, in the stomachs tiny amphipods, the shrimp-like creatures at the bottom of the sea-- and the food chain.
+Nano-particles are found in sand and sea salt.
+Tragically, trash items are found in the stomachs of many dead sea animals, such as beer cans in shark’s stomachs, plastic in whales, massive seabird deaths from plastic bottle caps, and sea turtle deaths from eating film plastics.
 It is estimated that there are 5 trillion pieces of plastic in the oceans, which have become a plastic soup.

-Use of heavier, thicker plastic packaging is accelerating.
-It begs various questions, such as: How difficult should it be to open packages?
-How many security seals are needed?
+Use of heavier and thicker plastic packaging is accelerating.
+It truly begs questions, such as: Why should it be difficult to open packages?
+Why multiple security seals?
 Why the increased use of oversize hard clam-shells?
-How durable does carry-out packaging need to be.
-And many others.
+How much hard plastic should carry-out packaging require?
+And many others...

 Europeans, alarmed about plastic impact, and are well ahead of the U.S. in the “Three Rs.”
 The Left Coast is ahead of the East.
-The only reason plastic waste concern began to arise here is because landfills are at capacity.
+Concern about plastic waste here only began to arise here when landfills started to hit capacity.

 Plastic recycling is not a closed loop: plastics that are recycled are shredded, melted into pellets, and “down-cycled” into new products.
 The costs to municipalities for recycling collection are extremely high, and resource intensive; manufacturer’s costs to produce recycled plastic products can exceed those of using virgin petrochemicals.
 Overall, the vast majority of plastics still get landfilled.